natalie-harris/ChamberCrawlers/README.md

 # ChamberCrawlers
 Using Evolution-Inspired Models to Predict the Location of Hidden Tombs in the Eastern Valley of the Kings

+## Usage
+- Create and open a virtual environment
+- You'll need to run `pip install rasterio numpy matplotlib mesa` to install the libraries
+-

+## Why ABM
+Unlike a standard statistical model (which predicts "yes/no" directly), an ABM lets us simulate:

+- Builders preferring hillsides or valleys
+- Builders preferring certain elevations
+- Builders preferring distances from previous tombs
+- Builders preferring specific layouts (straight, bent corridors)
+- Builders preferring "East Bank" or "West Bank"

+This matches how tombs were actually planned historically.

 # Lost Pharaoh Tombs
 - Thutmese II of the 18th dynasty (found in 2022 in the Valley of the Queens)
 - Ramses VIII of the 20th dynasty